kolbyn24/Notes/02 - Secondary Categories/02 - Web Application.md

                 - Go through the checklist and note any differences in the standard.
 - [ ] [http request-smuggling](https://portswigger.net/web-security/request-smuggling)
 - [ ] [Web sockets](https://portswigger.net/web-security/websockets)
-- [ ] Placeholder to add to list later